cointop-sh/cointop/README.md

   - A: Press <kbd>q</kbd> to quit the open view/window.

+- Q: How do I set the favorites view to be the default view?

+  - A: In `~/.cointop/config`, set `defaultView = "favorites"`

+- Q: How do I set the portfolio view to be the default view?

+  - A: In `~/.cointop/config`, set `defaultView = "portfolio"`

+- Q: How do I set the table view to be the default view?

+  - A: In `~/.cointop/config`, set `defaultView = "default"`

 - Q: I'm getting the error `open /dev/tty: no such device or address`.

     -A: Usually this error occurs when cointop is running as a daemon or slave which means that there is no terminal allocated, so `/dev/tty` doesn't exist for that process.
 Try running it with the following environment variables: